-Lawrence Owers MCSP is Chair and became a Trustee of the MBF in 2012 and its Chair in October 2018.
-He works as Head of Physiotherapy at St Richard's Hospital, Chichester, part of Western Sussex Hospitals NHS Foundation Trust.
+Lawrence Owers MCSP (Chair) became a Trustee of the MBF in 2012 and its Chair in October 2018.
+He works as Head of Physiotherapy at St Richard's Hospital, Chichester, part of University Hospitals Sussex NHS Foundation Trust.
 He worked as Secretary of the fund, handling all the new applications and communicating with the beneficiaries with care and compassion, until the process was outsourced to Auriga Services.
 He is now the principal liaison officer between the two organisations, and as Chair is looking forward to leading the MBF into its second century.

-Alison Skinner FCSP is Treasurer Alison qualified as a physiotherapist in Glasgow and worked for many years in teaching at UCH, and is a Trustee of the Halliwick Association of Swimming Therapy and treasurer of the international Halliwick Association.
+Alison Skinner FCSP qualified as a physiotherapist in Glasgow and worked for many years in teaching at UCH and is a Trustee of the Halliwick Association of Swimming Therapy and treasurer of the international Halliwick Association.
 She was one of the London Regional representatives on the CSP Council in the 1990s and from there was nominated as an MBF Trustee.
-She continued as a Trustee after she left Council and has been treasurer for many years, ensuring that the charity has an investment portfolio that will enable the MBF to be sustainable for the future.
+She continued as a Trustee after she left Council and was Treasurer for many years, ensuring that the charity has an investment portfolio that will enable the MBF to be sustainable for the future.

-Susan England MCSP DSA(CSP) Sue became an MBF Trustee in 2018.
+Susan England MCSP DSA(CSP) (Treasurer) became an MBF Trustee in 2018 and took up the role of Treasurer in 2021.
 She has worked in the NHS and now runs her own private practice and has been involved with Physio First for many years and is currently their President.
 Sue has been a keen advocate for the MBF in the field of private physiotherapy.
 She feels it is important to care for the carers.
 She has also served on the CSP Council and worked closely with the Associates and helped develop their practice standards.
-She has chaired the CSP Charitable Trust, and has also served as a council member on the Health and Care Professions Council
+She has chaired the CSP Charitable Trust, and has also served as a council member on the Health and Care Professions Council.

-Heather De Mello - Lay Trustee Heather is a Social Worker working in London until her retirement in 2016, in many roles of social care including older people and mental health and management.
+Heather De Mello (Lay Trustee) is a Social Worker working in London until her retirement in 2016, in many roles of social care including older people and mental health and management.
 During her working life she had extensive experience of managing budgets and strategic planning, and statutory regulation, which gives sound judgement and valuable insight and knowledge into the work of an MBF trustee.

-Marion Richardson - Lay Trustee Marion has a background in A&E nursing and in Western medical acupuncture and was, for many years, a lecturer at the University of Hertfordshire.
+Marion Richardson (Lay Trustee) has a background in A&E nursing and in Western medical acupuncture and was, for many years, a lecturer at the University of Hertfordshire.
 Since retiring from this role, she has continued to practice clinically and to teach in a non University setting.
 Marion has been a Council member of several healthcare related charities and joined the MBF as a trustee in April 2019.

-Dorothy Toyn MCSP DSA(CSP) Dorothy worked in the independent sector for most of her career and now works in her own private practice in Hertford.
+Dorothy Toyn MCSP DSA(CSP) worked in the independent sector for most of her career and now works in her own private practice in Hertford.
 She was the East of England representative on the CSP Council for 15 years.
-During this time she became involved with the MBF and chaired it for 10 years up until 2018, steering it through major governance changes, the outsourcing of the application process and the MBF Centenary in 2017.
-She is now the MBF Administrator.
+During this time she became involved with the MBF and was chair for 10 years, steering the fund through major governance changes, the outsourcing of the application process and the MBF Centenary in 2017.
+She is currently the MBF Administrator.